WBlair1/StatusEffectManager/README.md

 # StatusEffectManager
-Create status effects, track damage dealt/recieved, and more with client-server architecture easily.
+Create status effects, track damage dealt/recieved, manage max lifecycle of effects, and more with client-server architecture easily.

 # Documentation